 As for sizing, the dimensions are 40cm x 29cm x 5.50 cm.
 It can hold a dog of up to 7.7kg.
 Puppies and extra-small dogs ready for taking off will love this unique view of the world.

 The Petseek is made of scratch-proof, durable material that is built to last.
-There is plenty of padding on the shoulders and back to ensure your comfort as you cart your pup around.
+Like our number seven backpack, there is plenty of padding on the shoulders and back to ensure your comfort as you cart your pup around.

 Best of all, the Petseek backpack follows many airline guidelines so it should be safe to travel with (after checking with your specific airline).

-Overall, this well-priced, durable and unique model is worth exploring!
+Overall, I definitely think that this well-priced, durable and unique model is worth exploring!

 The Final Verdict: Best Dog Backpacks